Russellville, Arkansas: Antebellum period

-According to tradition, in the 1840s, the choice of a name for the community of five homes and a store was between Russellville—for Thomas Russell, who had the first home in the area and was a doctor—and Shinnville—for Jacob L. Shinn who established the community's first store.
-However, Russellville was actually named about 1842 when Jacob was a teen.
-Russellville is listed on mail routes in requests for proposals for carrying the mail in 1842, when Shinn was 15, and in 1846, when he was 19, so naming the community after Jacob would have been quite unlikely.
-However, in the 1840s, his uncle, James Madison Shinn, and father, B. D. R. Shinn, operated a store in the small frontier community, so any truth in the naming tradition may apply to them.
+About 1842, while still a small hamlet, the community was named Russellville by a majority vote of its citizens in honor of Dr. Thomas Russell, then one of the area's principal landowners and a prominent citizen.
+A later tradition places the naming on July 4, 1847, when the community reportedly consisted of five homes and a store, and says the choice was between Russellville, for Thomas Russell, and Shinnville, for Jacob L. Shinn.
+Earlier evidence places the naming around 1842, when Jacob was about sixteen years old.
+His father, B. D. R. Shinn, and uncle, James Madison Shinn, operated a store in the frontier community during the 1840s.
+Jacob Shinn entered the mercantile business in Russellville in 1852, when the town had about 50 inhabitants.

-A post office was established as early as the early 1840s based on request for mail route proposals and certainly by 1854.
+A post office was established by 1854.

 American Civil War

 As with the war with Mexico in the 1840s, many men of Russellville served in the state's military forces during the American Civil War.
 Local men served in the state forces early in the war, with many transferring to Confederate regiments by 1862.
 Several local men were also formed into at least two pro-Union companies.
 No great battles occurred in or near Russellville, though actions did take place late in the war at nearby Dardanelle (Yell County).
-While the war came to an official end in 1865, peace did not immediately return to the area.
-Many areas of Pope County were disrupted in the early 1870s by the turmoil of what came to be known as the Pope County Militia War.
+While the war officially ended in 1865, peace did not immediately return to the area.
+Many areas of Pope County were disrupted in the early 1870s by the turmoil of the Pope County Militia War.

 Reconstruction era

-The town grew slowly, but during the early 1870s the railroad was built and the town exploded commercially and experienced a boom in population.
-It connected Russellville to other towns in the area, and ran eventually from Ft.
-Smith to Little Rock, connecting other river valley towns such as Morrilton, Conway, Atkins, London, and facilitating trade among them.
+The town grew slowly, but in the early 1870s, the railroad was built, and it expanded commercially and experienced a population boom.
+It connected Russellville to other towns in the area and eventually extended from Ft.
+Smith to Little Rock, linking other river-valley towns such as Morrilton, Conway, Atkins, and London, and facilitating trade among them.
 Russellville's first newspaper, the Herald, was founded in 1870.
-By 1876, the town boasted a population of approximately 800 serviced by fifteen stores, two cotton gins, and six doctors.
+By 1876, the town boasted a population of around 800, served by 15 stores, two cotton gins, and six physicians.